The Human Condition

 What takes even MORE courage is the second phase; to look into your own psyche or soul and to see what YOU really want and what YOU really need.
-What I am supposed to want by God, or by society, or parents, or church, or whatever agency, cannot be germane here because I have no legitimate basis for believing that these desire limits imposed from the outside are any more legitimate than what MINE are.
-This is me here now, wanting and needing.
-Of course my desires and needs involve other people and involve the well-being of other people.
-One of my highest desires is that we all maximize the quality of our lives, the enhancement of our lives, our morale, and that our lives be sustained.
+What you are supposed to want by God, or by society, or parents, or church, or whatever agency, cannot be germane here because you have no legitimate basis for believing that these desire limits imposed from the outside are any more legitimate than what YOURS are.
+This is YOU here now, wanting and needing.
+Of course your desires and needs involve other people and involve the well-being of other people.
+One of MY highest desires is that we all maximize the quality of our lives, the enhancement of our lives, our morale, and that our lives be sustained.

-The third phase is to come out ofr denial and accept and embrace that I am a victim of the human condition; I did NOT cause it but was born into it.
+The third phase is to come out of denial and accept and embrace that YOU are a victim of the human condition; you did NOT cause it but was born into it.

 There are according to some experts over 100,000+ different identifiable religions existing in the world today.
 There are no majorities, only this spiritual fragmentation.
 The number of religions and paradigms of reality are greater than I can reasonably assay during my lifetime, and so it makes sense that after I identify what I want and what I need, I ONLY consider those systems of thinking or belief that promise to deliver the package of what I want and what I need.
 If you want a vehicle that will navigate mountain roads and rugged terrain for geological exploration, or for camping or hunting, you do not go to the Cadillac agency or the Mercedes agency or the Lamborghini agency to look for a vehicle to buy.
 You go to the Jeep and the Land Rover agencies and look at their vehicles.
 See The Challenge for Modern Philosophy